-The South Jersey Technology Park on our West Campus has begun to expand its efforts to strengthen the research infrastructure of the University and fulfill its role to establish a technology-based entrepreneurial economy in this region.
-In the 45,000-square-foot, LEED®-certified, state-of-the-art Samuel H. Jones Innovation Center, faculty and students in 16 engineering research and development laboratories interact with 15 small businesses in the Rohrer College of Business Incubator.
-Together, the research and development labs secured more than $1 million in new research awards, and the small businesses generated more than $1 million in revenue.
+The South Jersey Technology Park on our West Campus strengthens the research infrastructure of the University and fulfills its role to establish a technology-based entrepreneurial economy in this region.
+In the 45,000-square-foot, LEED®-certified, state-of-the-art Samuel H. Jones Innovation Center, faculty, students and external companies operate in research and development laboratories and interact with small businesses in the Rowan Innovations Incubator.

-I invite you to visit our Glassboro campus, the South Jersey Technology Park and our Camden campus.
-Meet with our faculty and students as they share their enthusiasm and showcase their research work, and consider the opportunities for locating your business here.
+I invite you to visit our South Jersey Technology Park and consider the opportunities for discovering your future workforce and locating your business here.

 Shreekanth Mandayam, Ph.D.